DeloitteAU/react-habitat/README.md

 is perfect for that.

 The idea behind this is that, rather than trying to initiate one or many React components; by either hard coding or using a Router.
-You switch it around so components "new up" themselves when required.
+You switch it around so components "new up" themselves only when required.

+Here is a great article that explains [a hybrid headless concept](https://medium.com/the-future-content/hybrid-headless-a280209d1e3f).

 React Habitat works great with: